 - A company logo pack

 GetResponse is no longer an “it” platform.
-Their products and features are somewhat disorganized on their website, and I wonder how their webinar offering competes with specialist webinar marketing companies.
-They appear to be a step behind companies like Benchmark, MailerLite, and MailChimp who offer similar or better features.
-Instead, GetResponse is falling to a second-tier status and down in the dumps with companies like Campaigner, VerticalResponse, and StreamSend.
+Its products and features are somewhat disorganized on its website, and I question how its webinar offering competes with Demio and Zoom.
+It also appears to be a step behind companies like Sendinblue, MailerLite, and Mailchimp, which offer similar features.
+Instead, GetResponse is sinking to a level of companies like Campaigner, VerticalResponse, and StreamSend.
 Reviews for GetResponse are lukewarm and hover around four out of five stars, which suggest there is room for improvement.

 An affiliate program is only as strong as the product or service behind it.
 Kudos to GetResponse for its robust affiliate program, but it should pay equal attention to its website design and branding.
-For example, their website is slow and the homepage is busy on top of dated web design practices.
+For example, its website is slow and web design practices are dated.

 GetResponse doesn’t offer a free plan.
 Free plans are common and much better than free trials.
 Free accounts are useful to get customers “hooked” and to increase conversion rates to paid plans.
 MailerLite, Sendinblue, and many others offer free accounts.

 Related Affiliate Programs

 - Constant Contact Affiliate Program

 - MailerLite Affiliate Program